ruiseixasm/JsonMidiPlayer/README.md

 Average delay (ms):                                8.475
 ```
 ## On Linux
 Linux is pretty slim, so very slow delays will be experienced, this means that Linux is the best choice for final production.
-The average delay is arround 0.22 milliseconds per midi message.
+The average delay is around 0.22 milliseconds per midi message.
 ```
 Total processed Midi Messages (sent):            611 Total redundant Midi Messages (not sent):          0